phoenixding/scdiff/README.md

 ancestors for all the remaining cells.
 If this assumption is not valid, users can use -a 1 to specify a virtual ancestor.
 The expression of such virtual ancestor is the average expression of the cells at the first time point.
 In many cases, users have prior knowledge of the starting cell types (e.g., based on markers).
-Under such scenario, users __can add choose one/ a few cells (e.g., with a very high expression of the marker gene) as the user defined root.
+Under such scenario, users can add choose one/ a few cells (e.g., with a very high expression of the marker genes) as the user defined root to the expression file.
 The root time point should be FirstTimePoint(Integer)-1.
-For example, if the first time point is 14, the root time point would be 13. to the expression file.
+For example, if the first time point is 14, the root time point would be 13.
 Note, don't use "-a 1" parameter if a user-defined root is added to the expression file.
 For example:
 original expression file:
 	```